 What’s it for?

 The real answer is “a lot of things,” but for Baby, it’s probably best to keep it simple.
-What is he going to use it for?
+What is they going to use it for?
 You might explain that you use it for work, learning, fun, or sending pictures to grandma and grandpa.
 You can then say that Baby can use it to play games, learn new things, or maybe video chat with relatives who live far away.

 There is, of course, the question of what you don’t want Baby using it for.
-Even if he is just looking for a game, it’s possible to stumble into some corners of the internet that aren’t made for him.
+Even if they are just looking for a game, it’s possible to stumble into some corners of the internet that aren’t made for them.
 You might want to tell Baby that the internet is something really cool that you want to use together.
 It could help to set aside specific times to use it, like scheduling an hour every Friday to play a game together.

 What are the rules?